Syssos/Learning_Go/README.md

 After we have Go installed we need to have a couple things initialized before we can get into actually writing code.
 Below I will go over how I initialized the enviornment for this repository, note that there will be a section dedicated to understanding this further when we get into working with external packages.
 This will cover setting up a local module in order to run the code we write.

 ### Enviornment Setup
 The first thing we need to do is create a location in which we will have the project source code.
 Lets look at the current repository for example.
-The Root is "Learing_Go", and our first directory is "0x00_Hello_World"
+The Root is "Learing_Go", and our first directory is "0x00_Hello_World".

-Now that we have those 2 folders the directory tree should look like it does below

-Learning_Go
-	\\--- 0x00_Hello_World

 Now cd to the parent directory of "Learning Go", this is where we will initialize the Go module.
 We can do this by running the following command